dougmcneall/at2degreesgit/README.md

 ## Authors

-* **Doug McNeall** (https://github.com/dougmcneall) did the analysis and wrote the code, based on an idea by Richard Betts.
+* **Doug McNeall** (https://github.com/dougmcneall) wrote the code, and did the analysis with Richard Betts, based on an initial idea by RB.

 ## License